 © by Don Bell

-In keeping with original ice cream float recipes, begin by pressing a generous scoopful of frozen vanilla ice cream firmly into the bottom of a large frosted drinking glass.
+Begin by pressing a generous scoopful of frozen vanilla ice cream firmly into the bottom of a large frosted drinking glass.

-Next, slowly, and carefully, fill the glass to the brim with your favorite flavor of soda pop by pouring the ice-cold pop down the sides of the glass to avoid having it foam over the brim.
+Next, slowly, and carefully, fill the glass to the brim with your favorite flavor of soda pop by pouring the ice-cold beverage down the sides of the glass to avoid having it foam over the brim.

 Finally, carefully insert a couple of drinking straws into the glass along with a long-handled spoon to eat the melting ice cream.
 The ice cream eventually melts and floats to the top of the glass.

 Experiment by combining your favorite flavors of soda pop and ice cream to suit your taste.
 Colorful names were often given to unique ice cream float combinations.

 For example, a root beer float with vanilla ice cream is traditionally called a Black Cow.
 Have fun naming your own frosty floats.